This post may include affiliate links; see our disclosure policy.

 If you’d like to make these gluten free, use your favorite 1 for 1 gluten free flour in place of the all-purpose flour.
 We wouldn’t recommend doing all almond flour.

-You can!
-Just substitute coconut oil or vegan butter for the butter.
+For vegan, just substitute coconut oil or vegan butter for the butter.
 The texture is such that they’ll work the same way!

 Easy almond thumbprint cookies

-Easy powdered sugar icing—in 1 minute!
+Powdered sugar icing—in 1 minute

 To take these easy almond thumbprint cookies over the top, we’ve used our favorite trick: powdered sugar icing!
 I grew up eating a cookie called Swedish raspberry cookies that was iced in a similar way.
 Once we added the icing on top, we knew we had a hit.